 The Research Council, a Council of the Faculty Senate, is responsible for advising the Vice President for Research on the formulation, review, and application of policies touching on research matters.
 The Research Council provides oversight of subcommittees involved in the peer review and administration of internal grant awards funded by the Vice President for Research.

 Courses Required of All Degree-Seeking Students

 All degree-seeking students must fulfill departmental, General Education, and general graduation requirements for their particular fields of study.
 Departmental graduation requirements are course concentration requirements for a major in each field of study, and are listed under the college to which the department belongs.
 General Education requirements are course distribution requirements for particular degrees; all students pursuing a bachelor's degree or an academic associate's degree must complete eight (8) of the nine (9) General Education Objectives.
-Graduation requirements regarding credits, grades, and residence are common to all bachelor’s degrees and are described in the Applying to Graduate section of this catalog.
+Graduation requirements regarding credits, grades, and residence are common to all bachelor’s degrees and are described in the Degree Requirements section of this catalog.